 Which are the Disneyland Paris Top 10 Rides?
 The absolute must experience Disneyland Paris rides?
-Since its grand opening on 12 April 1992 the huge variety of rides and attractions in Disneyland Paris continues to grow.
-Any recent visitor can sympathise with the difficulty of compiling a ‘must-experience’ or best of Disneyland Paris rides list from such an incredible and diverse choice.
+Since its grand opening over 2 decades ago, the huge variety of rides and attractions in Disneyland Paris continues to grow.
+Any recent visitor can sympathize with the difficulty of compiling a ‘must-experience’ or best of Disneyland Paris rides list from such an incredible and diverse choice.

 Of course everyone has their own favorites.
 And I am bound to miss some.
 But here is my own personal list of Disneyland Paris Top 10 Rides.